 How we respond to life’s ubiquitous “it’s not fair” moments is a true measure of our maturity.
 This is why I decided against scratching a grown human being’s eyeballs out this week.
 Context probably matters right now.
 “Hi, Mom.”
 Two words, tone, and time of day told me everything I needed to know.
 The Man

 I didn’t love much about my maiden name of Huth.
-Americanized from the guttural, German “Hütt,” it was mispronounced in classroom roll calls and corporate phone calls.
+Americanized from the guttural, German “Hütt,” it was mispronounced in every classroom when I was a kid.
 But it did give me the best nickname in the history of softball.
 Babe Huth.
 I know.
 It almost makes me sorry for every other player who has